Although there have been huge strides in equality in the past few years, discrimination in the workplace is far from over.

-- Develop policies that clearly outline a zero-tolerance approach on discrimination, bullying and harassment of LGBT staff.
+Develop policies clearly outlining a zero-tolerance approach to discrimination, bullying and harassment of LGBT staff.

-- Ensure line managers are appropriately trained to deal with sexual orientation discrimination and abuse.
+Ensure line managers are appropriately trained to deal with sexual orientation discrimination.

-That’s why it’s useful to have an Employee Assistance Programme available to provide confidential advice from mental health experts.
+That’s why it’s useful to have an Employee Assistance Programme.
+With an EAP in place, staff can access confidential advice from mental health experts.